My Personal List of Nervous System Regulating Exercises

 • One slow thing a day….like petting a dog, drinking cold water, drawing.

-• Pay attention to biorhythm.
-Eat when hungry, sleep when tired, exercise when you feel the need
+• Honoring biorhythm: Eat when hungry, sleep when tired, exercise when you feel the need

 • Hug someone or something you care about